AlexanderMatveev2908/PFN-job-application-tracker/README.md

 ## 🛠️ CI/CD

-The pipeline is defined in [`GitHub Workflows`](.github/workflows/check_deploy.yml) and runs automatically on every push to the **main** branch

-Got it buddy 💪 your CI/CD section is already solid, but we can make it **clearer, more professional, and smoother to read** while still showing the logic behind the pipeline.
-Right now it feels a bit “raw notes style” — let’s polish it into something resume/GitHub-ready ✨

-Here’s an improved version 👇

----

-## 🛠️ CI/CD

 The pipeline is defined in [`GitHub Workflows`](.github/workflows/check_deploy.yml) and runs automatically on every push to the **main** branch.

 ### 🚧 Workflow Stages